Frequently Asked Questions (FAQs)

 3. Does Meharry require a Supplemental Application?

-Yes, candidates should complete their Meharry Supplemental Application when they complete their AADSAS Application and must pay the $65.00 Supplemental Application Fee before their applications will be considered complete.
+Yes, candidates should complete their Meharry Supplemental Application when they complete their AADSAS Application and pay the $65.00 Supplemental Application Fee before their applications will be considered complete.

 4. How will I know that my application is complete and/or has been received by Meharry?

 You will be able to check the status of your application online through AADSAS.
 Meharry will also send you regular email notifications updating your application status.
 Please be aware that it is each candidate's responsibility to regularly check with AADSAS to ensure that his/her application is complete.

 5. When does Meharry begin reviewing applications for admission?

 The review of applications for admission begins August 1 annually and continues until the class is filled.

 The deadline for completing all application materials is December 15.

 7. Does Meharry allow early admission to dental school?